Do Capital One business credit cards report to personal credit bureaus?

 - Build business credit with Ramp

-Yes, Capital One business credit cards report regularly to personal credit bureaus.
-Unlike most major issuers, Capital One reports the full account activity on your business credit card—including balances, credit utilization, and payment history—to your personal credit reports at Experian, Equifax, and TransUnion.
+Yes, most Capital One business credit cards report regularly to personal credit bureaus.
+Unlike other major issuers, Capital One reports the full account activity on your business credit card—including balances, credit utilization, and payment history—to your personal credit reports at Experian, Equifax, and TransUnion.

-This reporting policy makes Capital One business cards quite different from competitors like Chase and American Express, which typically only report to personal credit bureaus if your account becomes seriously delinquent.
+Generally speaking, Capital One’s reporting policy makes its business cards quite different from competitors like Chase and American Express, which typically only report to personal credit bureaus if your account becomes seriously delinquent.
 With Capital One, your business spending directly impacts your personal credit profile, for better or worse.

 How Capital One business cards affect your personal credit